MarkLaVenia/rockr/README.md

         sources.
 The opportunities for textual analysis from such a data repository would be tremendous.
-      - A data repository of this kind would constitute a robust basis for clustering band bands according to style and influence.
+      - A data repository of this kind would constitute a robust basis for clustering bands according to style and influence.
 Analytic approaches such as latent transition analyses and machine learning techniques could be leveraged to group bands by profile, allowing profile to vary over time according to observed indicators for albums.
 4. Further, `spotifyr`, a `R` wrapper for Spotify’s [Web